osilander/203.311/Week1/Week1.md

 #### Setting up an account on RStudio Cloud

-We have organised a student account for you at <https://rstudio.cloud/> to be valid until the start of June 2022 (i.e. for the nearly all of the Semester).
+We have organised a student account for you at <https://rstudio.cloud/> to be valid until mid June 2023 (i.e. for the nearly all of the Semester).
 The information for the working area for this module has been sent to you separately via a Stream announcement.

 #### Important Note

-**Please see the separate document -- "Access_to_RStudio_Cloud2022.pdf" -- that has been provided both as a Stream announcement and in the "Taiwhanga\|Labs" section on the Stream site for setting up your RStudio Cloud environment.
+**Please see the separate document -- "Access_to_RStudio_Cloud2023.pdf" -- that has been provided both as a Stream announcement and in the "Taiwhanga\|Labs" section on the Stream site for setting up your RStudio Cloud environment.
 You must do this before you can do any work in this course, so being familiar with working with these projects when links and projects get sent to you by lecturers is extremely important.**

 ### Our work today